Dwarikanath1502/Authentication/README.md

 #### **Waiting for Collaborator...**

 ## NOTE
-*This project use email and password authenticaation method using Firebase service by Google*
+*This project use email and password authentication method using Firebase service by Google*

 ### What we are doing in this Project